 Back in the day, bands took pride in how they presented their album.
 One need only to look at the famous ‘peel slowly and see’ sticker on The Velvet Underground & Nico, or the infamous working zipper on the front of The Rolling Stones’ Sticky Fingers, to see the proof.

-Nevertheless, there are many bands out there still who take pride in how their music is presented physically and, prompted by a genuinely bonkers new collaborative release by Isaiah Mitchell & The Seedy Jeezus (who are about to kick off a national tour in celebration of the release), we’ve decided to take a look at some of the best and most ridiculous record packaging we’ve seen.
+Nevertheless, there are many bands out there still who take pride in how their music is presented physically, so we’ve decided to take a look at some of the best and most ridiculous record packaging we’ve seen.

 The Seedy Jeezus & Isaiah Mitchell – Tranquonauts